NEONScience/NEON-Data-Skills/tutorials/R/Geospatial-skills/intro-vector-r/04-csv-to-shapefile-in-R/04-csv-to-shapefile-in-R.md

     ## [1] "18N" "18N" "18N" "18N" "18N" "18N"

-It is not typical to store CRS information in a column.
-But this particular file contains CRS information this way.
+It is not typical to store CRS information in a column, but this particular file contains CRS information this way.
 The `geodeticDa` and `utmZone` columns contain the information that helps us determine the CRS: